FlowFuse/website/src/blog/2022/12/flowforge-1-2-0-released.md

 [Single Sign-On](https://github.com/flowforge/flowforge/issues/226) Single sign-on (SSO) is a method of authentication that allows a user to access multiple applications or systems with a single set of login credentials, improving security, productivity, and user experience, and reducing IT overhead.
 We've implemented SSO using the Security Assertion Markup Language [(SAML)](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) framework.
 This allows users of FlowForge Cloud, Premium and the open source edition to easily access their FlowForge projects.

 [Persistent Context](https://github.com/flowforge/flowforge/issues/212) Node-RED provides a way to store information that can be shared between different nodes and flow executions without using the messages that pass through a flow.
 This is called ‘context’.
 You can now select if context should be stored in memory or in persistent storage.
 Persistent storage allows the stored values to be recalled after a restart of your project.
+You can see a demonstration of this feature on our [Youtube channel](https://youtu.be/ma2vYrXmssc).

 ## Improvements

 - In FlowForge 1.1 we added logging of user actions.
 In 1.2 we’ve [improved the audit log interface](https://github.com/flowforge/flowforge/issues/517) to help you read the recorded user actions.
 ![An image of the new audit log interface](../images/audit-log.png)

 - Configuring DNS for FlowForge has historically been challenging as for most FlowForge installs you'll need two entries.
 One for the FlowForge application, and one for the Node-RED projects.
 There's been updates to the documentation to make it much easier to set this up, and much faster.
-Please checkout the new [documentation](<TODO link to docs>).
+Please checkout the new [documentation](https://flowforge.com/docs/install/dns-setup/).

 - We've updated our documentation to always link to the latest build (older builds are still available).